 In 2006 the United Nations adopted the blue circle as the international symbol of diabetes.
 Before that, there was no single, universal symbol.
 Many people in the diabetes community were using a grey ribbon in hopes of replicating the recognition power of the pink cancer ribbon and the red AIDs ribbon.

 The original grey diabetes awareness ribbon sometimes had a drop of red blood added to it.
 There was also the use of a red ribbon representing the American Diabetes Association.

-In 2006, as we stated, the International Diabetes Federation put out the call to create a new diabetes symbol.
+In 2006, the International Diabetes Federation put out a call to create a new diabetes symbol.
 They wanted to find a symbol that would be recognized by everyone in the world.
 Kari Rosenfeld and her daughter Clare had just the symbol.
 They created a blue circle.

 Why is a blue circle used to represent diabetes?